NickBlakW/PMT/README.md

 `pmt do compile`, this will compile the project if using Go\
 `pmt run dev`, this will start a dev server for a node.js project

+For now it is **NOT** recommended to use PMT for dev servers as there is no live printouts of errors and logs in the commandline.

 #### Add command

 `pmt add [flags]`\